 Slow gear shifting is usually a problem with amateur drivers.
-If you take more time than required to shift the gear while keeping the clutch pedal pressed, it will cause the clutch to damage before time.
+If you take more time than required to shift the gear while keeping the clutch pedal pressed, it will cause the clutch to be damaged on time.
 Just remember this – press the clutch pedal, shift the gear immediately and release the clutch right away.

 So, the next time you think of racing through the gears, bear in mind that it can lead you to replace the clutch plate or even the whole clutch system.

-Engine lugging refers to when you are running your car on a higher gear and driving slow.
+Engine lugging refers to when you are running your car in a higher gear and driving slowly.
 When you do this, your clutch suffers the consequences and gets damaged.
-Always make sure that you are driving on a gear that is recommended for a certain speed.
+Always make sure that you are driving in the gear that is recommended for a certain speed.

 Resting Hand On Gear Lever

 Many people have the habit of resting their hands on the gear lever while driving.
 By doing this, you only put constant pressure on the gear forks, which then slows down the rotating collar and damages it.
 Only put your hand on the lever when you are making gear shifts, or else soon you might have to spend your money at car repair shops.